swiftpp/swiftpp/docs/Driver.md

   compilation unit, and every file in the same compilation unit are assumed to be part of the same module.
 Doing anything else is unsupported.

-- The _driver_ is the program that's run when you invoke `swift` or `ppswiftc`.
+- The _driver_ is the program that's run when you invoke `swiftpp` or `swiftppc`.
   This doesn't actually compile anything itself; instead it invokes other tools to produce the desired output.

 - The _frontend_ is the program that actually compiles code (and in interpreter mode, executes it via a JIT).
-It's hidden behind `swift -frontend`.
+It's hidden behind `swiftpp -frontend`.

   The frontend is an implementation detail.
 No aspects of its command-line interface are considered stable.
 Even its existence isn't guaranteed.

-- The _REPL_ is a mode of the debugger (LLDB) that is launched by the driver when you invoke `swift` with no inputs.
+- The _REPL_ is a mode of the debugger (LLDB) that is launched by the driver when you invoke `swiftpp` with no inputs.
 It doesn't actually come up again in this document, but it's probably worth mentioning for completeness.